jillusc/Blackpool-Tower/README.md

 After an introductory text, it has facts pertaining to the history of the tower and its present day status, including a summary of the activities and events offered for tourists.
 Users can watch a video of one of the tower's special features (the ballroom), see photos of the tower, view a map of the location and use a form to sign up for a newsletter.

-The website can be viewed here [The Blackpool Tower](https://jillusc.github.io/Blackpool-Tower/index.html)
+The website can be viewed here: [The Blackpool Tower](https://jillusc.github.io/Blackpool-Tower/index.html)

 <img width="577" alt="main home page screenshot" src="https://github.com/jillusc/Blackpool-Tower/assets/139234433/e9b8676b-04bd-4dc6-a2de-2ee056976430">